jaruary/microservice/README.md

 **Notes**
   - All the following commands here are for Linux systems.
 I highly recommend Fedora - https://getfedora.org/
-  - Simply copy and paste these commands into your terminal and hit return
+  - Simply copy and paste these commands, and run them in a terminal window
   - The project will compile to a jar file
   - Configuration for Apache httpd / AJP is available